 Unlike the stock market, you can know the minimum guaranteed value of your retirement savings on the day you plan to tap into your account, and at any point along the way.

 2. Inflation Risk

 When inflation drives up interest rates, the rates on new bonds typically follow suit, which can increase policy dividends as well.
 This helps offset the effects of inflation for policyholders.
 This is precisely what has happened during high-inflation periods in the past.
-(Dividends are not guaranteed, but have been paid every year for more than 100 years by the companies preferred by the Bank On Yourself Authorized Advisors.)
+(Dividends are not guaranteed, but have been paid every year for more than 100 years by the companies preferred by the Bank On Yourself Professionals.)

 3. Opportunity Risk

 There is no opportunity risk with Bank On Yourself.
 Once you’ve set up your plan, if you ever do find a money-making or investment strategy you want to take advantage of, you can simply borrow against your policy and invest in that strategy.
 And the money in your policy can continue growing, just as if you’d never touched a dime of it – if your policy is from one of the handful of companies that offer this feature.

 Find Out Your Bottom-Line Numbers and Results

 The Bank On Yourself method lets you know the guaranteed minimum value of your retirement savings on the day you plan to retire … and at every point along the way.
 You can stop worrying about when the next market crash will wipe out 50% or more of your savings – again.

 It’s easy to find out how a custom-tailored plan can help you reach your financial goals and dreams – without taking any unnecessary risk – when you request a FREE Analysis.